kubeflow/kubeflow/xgboost/README.md

 ### Dockerfile
 We have attached a Dockerfile with this repo which you can use to create a docker image.
-We will also be uploading the public image to gcr.io, which you can use to directly download the image.
+We have also uploaded the image to gcr.io, which you can use to directly download the image.

 ```